wafaehamdaoui/Todo-App-with-MVC-version-final/README.md

 **Notes:**

-Please before execute the project change the path of Tasks and Login database in login.cpp and mainwindow.cpp  .
+Please before execute the project change the path of Tasks and Login database in login.cpp and mainwindow.cpp for not have "could not open the database" error .

 Then please go to terminal and INSERT INTO Login TABLE the following rows: